ceceliacreates/nuxt-garden/content/notes/blog-ideas.md

 - Create a strike-through animation with CSS
 - Create a text-change animation with CSS
 - Apply global style with Layouts in Nuxt
-- Creating a dark mode toggle with Layouts in Nuxt
 - SSG, SSR, SPA
 - Considerations for SSG apps